Android-IO/Qinote/README.md

 # Qinote
-This is a imitation of Microsoft's "Parch" App interface developed Notepad App, currently supported language for Simplified Chinese.
+This is a imitation of Microsoft's "Parchi" App interface developed Notepad App, currently supported language for Simplified Chinese.

 ## App UI
 #### MainActivity & EditorActivity